TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 At each preSale contract, before the preSale activity starts, token owner could only configure rules/parameters as listed at ‘solution’section.During this, it’s worth noting on the parameters below:

-**whitelist：**
+* **whitelist：**

-​		Whitelist means the membership requirement to participate the preSale activity .Token owner would list on page all members’ addresses within whitelist,  based on which web client would **defaultly** construct locally a merkle tree in memory and compute the root as parameter to be configured later into the **TokeniZkPresale** contract.
+  Whitelist means the membership requirement to participate the preSale activity .Token owner would list on page all members’ addresses within whitelist,  based on which web client would **defaultly** construct locally a merkle tree in memory and compute the root as parameter to be configured later into the **TokeniZkPresale** contract.

-​	Regarding whitelist,defaultly TokeniZK platform just stores all members into backend storage as normal sales info, without help on the merkle tree construction/maintainance on it as well as corresponding merkle proof query service during activity for members in whitelist.
+  Regarding whitelist,defaultly TokeniZK platform just stores all members into backend storage as normal sales info, without help on the merkle tree construction/maintainance on it as well as corresponding merkle proof query service during activity for members in whitelist.
 It means in case the whitelist’s size is large, such as larger than 500, it might cause really much memory/cpu/time resource to construct the whole merkle tree on each presale  investor’s local device, which impacts investor’s experience.To avoid this, token owner could choose and pay for **Outsourced Computing Service** provided by platform, then platform backend will help construct/maintain the merkle tree and provide proof query service for investors during contribution.

-**vesting schedule for contributors：**
+* **vesting schedule for contributors：**

-​		Vesting For Contributors is a feature on preSale that helps projects to lock away the tokens of presale investors for a period of time.
+  Vesting For Contributors is a feature on preSale that helps projects to lock away the tokens of presale investors for a period of time.
 Imaging in the future,it could work for preventing presale investors from selling all their tokens at once at listing time, which causes too much sell pressure and crashes the price.

-​		At Standard Milestone, PreSale contract leverages Mina’s native time-locking account feature for vesting schedule, which means investors could only utilize token accounts without exsiting vesting schedule (will explain this below at ‘**TokeniZkLocker** ’section).
+  $\underline{\text{At Standard Milestone}}$, PreSale contract leverages Mina’s native time-locking account feature for vesting schedule, which means investors could only utilize token accounts without exsiting vesting schedule (will explain this below at ‘**TokeniZkLocker** ’section).

-​		At Advanced Milesone, PrivateSale contract leverages **TokeniZkLocker** for vesting schedule for more flexiability for contributors.
+  $\underline{\text{At Advanced Milesone}}$, PrivateSale contract leverages **TokeniZkLocker** for vesting schedule for more flexiability for contributors.

 In additions, Currently TokeniZk just supports Mina as contribution currency.